 Aspirations

-Leverage cutting edge technologies and computational resources to further our understandings in molecular biology.
-Through multiple ‘omics techniques, contribute to network biology, characterization of novel genes, and implement molecular scale solutions to biological problems.
+Leverage cutting edge technologies and computational resources to further our understandings in biology.
+Through multiple ‘omics techniques, contribute to network biology, characterize genes of unknown function, and implement molecular solutions to biological problems.
 My background in non-model organisms, virology, bioinformatics, and host genetics allow me to adapt to nearly any biological species; these tools can be implemented in many systems for novel solutions.

 Currently